WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 In other worlds, **the TS compiler will always expand the generic parameter to the widest possible type available**.

+### The golden rule of Inference and Generics

+Like in the case of function parameters, **one can declare too many _generic type parameters_**.
+This is a smell and should be fixed.
+The reason is that **it can make it really hard for other people to understand what the function type parameters are for**.
+Imagine seeing a lot of generics slots with multiple duplicate values inferred.
+Not that fun right?

+So, **always declare the generics as close to where they are assigned** and **keep the number of generic parameters as low as possible**.
+Like in programming and in life – less is more!

 ### Lazy type evaluation - prevent type parameter inference

 In this situation, what we want is for **TypeScript to defer the inference of the `Obj` until we provide it explicitly**.
 This is not possible without tricks as **the default behavior of TypeScript is to always infer the type parameter from it's first occurrence**.